Artificial Disc Replacement Surgery: New Study Shows Long Term Benefits

 ARE YOU A CANDIDATE FOR ARTIFICIAL DISC REPLACEMENT SURGERY?

-• Do you have chronic back pain due to Degenerative Disc Disease (DDD)?
+• Do you have chronic back pain?

 • Are you experiencing significant neck or back pain with radicular shooting pain?